blaenk/blaenk.github.io/provider/drafts/algorithms-refresher.markdown

 excerpt: Notes on common algorithms
 tags: Algorithms, Notes
 icon: lightbulb
+comments: off
 ---

-* toc

 What follows are some notes on algorithms I've been reviewing from [Algorithms]() by Robert Sedgewick and Kevin Wayne as well as [The Algorithm Design Manual]() by Steven S. Skiena.
+I wanted to write some notes on the material so that I could easily look back on it, but mainly so that I can be sure I understand the material -- since I have to understand it to explain it.

+* toc-center

-## Dynamic Connectivity
+# Dynamic Connectivity

 **Answers**: Is a pair of nodes connected?